thumbnail image

 Who are the facilitators?

-Dr. Jennifer Leigh and Dr. Craig Malkin are both Instructors in Psychology at Harvard Medical School with private practices in Harvard Square and Belmont, Massachusetts.
-We have been together for over twenty-five years, and have experienced first hand the power this approach offers for keeping our bond strong.
+Dr. Jennifer Leigh and Dr. Craig Malkin are both Instructors in Psychology at Harvard Medical School with private practices in Belmont, Massachusetts.
+We've been together since 1995, and have experienced first hand the power of this approach for keeping our bond strong.

 "Both my partner and I are so grateful that we got to have a couples workshop with you.
 We think you are both exceptionally gifted therapists… and however our relationship goes, the time spent with you has made us be more thoughtful about it."